jlong5795/challenge-web/README.md

 ## Project Description

 You will build a real-time React.JS chat room that allows users to log in and send each other messages and links.
-Links shared in the chat will include a preview of the link inline with the message (think iMessage or Android Messages).
+Links shared in the chat should include a preview of the link inline with the message (think Slack, iMessage, or Android Messages).

 ## Requirements